 Setting goals and resolutions for healthy habits at the turn of the New Year is easy—sustaining healthy habits throughout the year is tough.
 The usual trouble spots are easy to identify.
-Clothes fit a little tighter, there’s less money in savings than we’d like, and/or any sense of satisfaction or fulfillment is fleeting.
+Clothes fit a little tighter; there’s less money in savings than we’d like, and any sense of satisfaction or fulfillment is fleeting.

-Passion may offer a prompt but maintaining focus on the areas of life we want to see improvement, progress, or accomplishment requires a plan.
+Passion may offer a prompt, but focusing on the areas of life we want to see improvement, progress, or accomplishment requires a plan.
 Willpower alone is not enough.
-If it were, the same resolutions wouldn’t show up on the list year after year otherwise.
+The same resolutions wouldn’t appear on the list year after year otherwise.

 Easy to do?
 Yes.
-For the majority of us, we can do sit-ups, take a walk, prepare a healthy snack or pack a lunch, create a budget, read a book or save money rather than collecting more stuff, but then we don’t.
+For most of us, we can do sit-ups, take a walk, prepare a healthy snack or pack a lunch, create a budget, read a book or save money rather than collecting more stuff, but then we don’t.

-So how do we sustain healthy habits so they become automatic and produce lasting change?
+So how do we sustain healthy habits, so they become automatic and produce lasting change?

-Know the Why
+1. Know the Why

 Three questions to find the Why: